FAQ

 Calculating the log is the way to get continuously compounded returns.

-The VolX formula always uses 252 trading days.
+The RealVol daily formula always uses 252 trading days.
 Why?

 We need an annualization factor.
 It is better to specify one constant value than to have a potentially confusing array of many exact, but different, values for markets worldwide.

-But, I have spot exposure.
-Don’t I need the VolContract futures to use the spot price for its calculations?
+I have spot exposure.
+Will the RealVol futures use the spot price for their calculations?

 How is volatility captured by taking only one reference value per day?